wuzhengy/TAU/Core Design Principles.md

 * P2C - Peer to Consensus: every communication is under scope of a chain, which is a type of consensus.
 This is called `peer to consensus`.The consensus will regulate spam and make content searching efficient within limited nodes.

 ## Knowledge building blocks
-Along the way of developing TAU, we have adopted many key ideas from other open-source community projects.
+Along the way of developing TAU, we have adopted many key ideas from many open-source community projects.
+Following are the key components we are adopting.
 #### Bitcoin
-Hash
+Hash linked chain, central-less and permission-less concensus
 #### Ethereum
-State of accounts and nounce
+Account state transition of balance and nounce
 #### NXT
-Generation signature
+Generation signature for mining, proof of stake, chain accumulative difficulty
 #### IPLD/IPFS/LibP2P
-Data Schema
+Data Schema on blocks, content addressing
 #### Libtorrent
-Cache table
+Distributed cache table for data item, immutable data and mutable data, salt, ed25519 encryption